-- Revolving credit facilities in the aggregate principal amount of US\$300 million and €900 million with a final repayment date on June 28, 2020.
+Revolving credit facilities in the aggregate principal amount of US\$300 million and €900 million with a final repayment date on June 28, 2020.
 Those revolving credit facilities are available for Fresenius US Finance I, Inc., Fresenius Finance II B.V. and Fresenius SE & Co.
 KGaA.
-They have not been utilized at December 31, 2015. - Term loan facilities in the aggregate principal amount of US\$781 million and €1,057 million (together Term Loan A) which were borrowed by Fresenius US Finance I, Inc. and Fresenius Finance II B.V. respectively.
-Term Loan A amortizes and is repayable in unequal quarterly installments with a final maturity on June 28, 2020. - Term loan facilities (Term Loan B) in the principal amount of US\$489 million were borrowed by Fresenius US Finance I, Inc..
-Term Loan B amortizes and is repayable in quarterly installments, whereby the majority of the amortization is due on June 28, 2019.
+They have not been utilized at December 31, 2016.

+• Term loan facilities of US\$689 million and €933 million (together Term Loan A) which were borrowed by Fresenius US Finance I, Inc. and Fresenius Finance II B.V. respectively.
+Term Loan A amortizes and is repayable in quarterly installments with a final maturity on June 28, 2020.

+On February 29, 2016, a Term Loan B of US\$489 million was voluntarily prepaid.